No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Introduction

 The study of learning algorithms in multi-agent systems has traditionally been viewed through a \emph{defensive} lens.
 For instance, in the archetypal setting of repeated zero-sum games, algorithms like \emph{Multiplicative Weight Updates (MWU)} \citep{arora2012multiplicative} are celebrated for their robustness: they guarantee that a learner secures an average payoff at least equal to the minimax value of the game, effectively neutralizing any adversary in the long run.
 This “no-regret” property has established such dynamics as the bedrock of modern equilibrium computation from high-frequency trading \citep{yang2012behavior} to solving imperfect-information large games like Poker \citep{zinkevich2007regret,brown2019superhuman}.

-However, a parallel line of inquiry at the intersection of economics and learning theory has begun to challenge this defensive orthodoxy—suggests that this is only half the story.
-Pioneering work by \citet{braverman2018selling,cai2023selling} demonstrated that in auction settings, a strategic seller can exploit a no-regret buyer to extract nearly the entire social surplus.
-More recently, this perspective has evolved into an emerging theory of ``steering'' learning agents, with applications ranging from contract design \citep{kolumbus2024contracting} to Bayesian persuasion \citep{lin2024generalized}.
-The unifying insight across these works is that when the symmetry of information is broken—specifically, when a ``clairvoyant'' optimizer faces a learner with a known update rule—the interaction morphs from a standard game into a \emph{Principal-Agent} control problem.
-The learner's regret is not merely a vanishing error, but a handle for manipulation.
+However, a parallel line of inquiry at the intersection of economics and learning theory suggests that this is only half the story.
+Pioneering work by \citet{braverman2018selling,cai2023selling} demonstrated that in auction settings, a strategic seller can {exploit} a no-regret buyer to {extract nearly the entire social surplus}.
+More recently, this perspective has evolved into an emerging theory of ``steering'' learning agents, with applications ranging from contract design \citep{kolumbus2024contracting} to Bayesian persuasion \citep{mansour2022strategizing}.
+The unifying insight across these works is that when the symmetry of information is broken—specifically, when a ``clairvoyant'' optimizer faces a learner with a known update rule—the interaction morphs from a standard game into a \emph{Principal-Agent} control problem \citep{lin2024generalized}.
+Hence, from this viewpoint, the learner's regret is no longer merely a vanishing error term; it becomes a structured and potentially harvestable reservoir of additional utility \cite{arunachaleswaran2025learning,brown2023learning}.

-Yet, the aforementioned studies offer only isolated glimpses into exploitation, often limited to specific algorithms like Hedge \citep{assos2024maximizing}.
-Hence, a unified understanding driving the entire family of ``no-regret'' dynamics remains elusive, which brings us to the crux of our work:
+\paragraph{The \(\Omega(T)\) and \(o(T)\) exploitation regimes.} Two distinct scales of exploitation have emerged in the literature.
+Early results showed that against mean-based algorithms, a strategic optimizer can secure an \(\Omega(T)\) gain above the Stackelberg payoff \citep{braverman2018selling,cai2023selling,kolumbus2024contracting}.
+More recent work, however, identifies settings in which the maximum attainable excess utility shrinks to \(o(T)\), together with intriguing asymmetries between the corresponding lower and upper bounds \citep{lin2024generalized,assos2024maximizing}.
+The latter results reveal that even the sublinear regime is not merely a technical footnote: the order of a cumulative gain--\(\Theta(\sqrt{T})\) or \(\Theta(T^{2/3})\)-- represents different levels of persistent finite-horizon cost of learning.

+Given their central role, zero-sum games have offered a natural testbed for these questions.
+Recent work \citep{assos2024maximizing} demonstrates that learner-aware optimization can exceed the von Neumann benchmark $T \cdot V^*$ even in this classical setting---yet results remain tied to specific algorithms such as Hedge, or to particular update geometries.
+Consequently, a unified account of exploitability across the full family of no-regret dynamics is still lacking, which brings us to the following central question: